Baseball Pilgrimages

 Steinbrenner Field exterior Steinbrenner Field with Raymond James Stadium in the background

-Legends Field is the largest ballpark to host Spring Training in Florida and has the least intimate feel, but that has a lot more to do with its relatively bland design and choice of location than its 10,386-seat capacity.
+Steinbrenner Field is the largest ballpark to host Spring Training in Florida and has the least intimate feel, but that has a lot more to do with its relatively bland design and choice of location than its just over 11,000-seat capacity.

-Legends Field was built amidst the hustle and bustle of Tampa’s busy Dale Mabry Highway.
+Long known as Legends Field, the ballpark was built amidst the hustle and bustle of Tampa’s busy Dale Mabry Highway.
 Its neighbor on the other side of the street is Raymond James Stadium, home of the Tampa Bay Buccaneers, and Spring Training fans are directed to the NFL stadium for parking, which is a pricey $10 in one of Raymond James’ grass lots.

 The ballpark’s spartan design features one large seating bowl that extends symmetrically into the outfield on both sides.
 A concourse slices through this single deck, splitting it into two sections.
 The large two-level structure behind home plate houses the ample press box and the ballpark’s dozen luxury suites.

-Although it was built fairly recently (1996), Legends Field lacks some of the popular favorites now found in the modern ballpark, such as berm seating and a concourse open to the playing field.
+Although it was built fairly recently, Steinbrenner Field lacks some of the popular favorites now found in the modern ballpark, such as berm seating and a concourse open to the playing field.
 And because of the Yankees’ popularity, the large crowds that regularly fill the ballpark in March have lengthy waits to use the small number of bathrooms.

-As a spring training facility, Legends Field is probably the least fan-friendly of the 17 ballparks to host Grapefruit League games.
+As a spring training facility, Steinbrenner Field is the least fan-friendly of the 14 ballparks that currently host Grapefruit League games.
 Player accessibility is very limited, and during the game the Yankees station ushers in optic yellow outfits on the concourse between the two seating sections.
 If you have a seat in one of the 200 sections they won’t let you into the 100 sections.
 They also shoo fans away from the bullpen area.
-That’s not the norm for Spring Training, as the staff at other ballparks allows fans more leeway during the laidback exhibition games.
+That’s not the norm for Spring Training, as the staff at other ballparks often allow fans more leeway during the laidback exhibition games.

 If you’re a diehard Yankees fan that won’t matter too much, but the experience in Tampa is different than elsewhere.
 It also costs more, as ticket prices are barely hovering around affordability: the cheapest seat is $17.
 The games usually sell out and the fans do stay around here a little while longer than at many other ballparks, where they often begin to hit the exits circa the 6th inning.